 She is a prize winner of the following International Singing Competitions: Neue Stimmen 2015, Francisco Viñas 2016, Ferruccio Tagliavini 2014, Pietro Antonio Cesti for Baroque Opera (Innsbruck) 2014, Ada Sari (Poland) 2015.
 She is finalist for the BBC Cardiff Singer of the World 2017.

-Miriam has appeared in performances with Diego Fasolis in Vivaldi’s Gloria in Lugano and with Leopold Hager in Berlioz’ Nuits d’été at the Radiokulturhaus in Vienna.
+Miriam has appeared with Diego Fasolis in Vivaldi’s Gloria in Lugano and with Leopold Hager in Berlioz’ Nuits d’été at the Radiokulturhaus in Vienna.

 She has given solo recitals, of which she is particularly fond, at the Doge’s Palace in Venice and Beethoven Center in Vienna.
-Miriam Albano performed a Lieder recital at the invitation of KS Brigitte Fassbaender in 2016 at the Eppaner Liedsommer and a Schubert Songs programme alongside KS Robert Holl at the International Lied Festival Zeist in the Netherlands.
+Miriam performed a Lieder recital at the invitation of KS Brigitte Fassbaender in 2016 at the Eppaner Liedsommer and a Schubert Songs programme alongside KS Robert Holl at the International Lied Festival Zeist in the Netherlands.
 She made her debut at the Tonhalle Zurich with a Manuel de Falla recital conducted by Alondra de la Parra.